 Vicki was Project manager for the HealthyLaws project 2012-14.
 Vicki has a PhD in applied ethics and a diverse background and expertise in linguistics, bioethics and research ethics.
 Her PhD focused on the ethical, legal, and social acceptability of data linkage.
 Vicki has also been involved in a citizens’ jury focusing on data linkage.

-Lucy is currently a PhD candidate on the HealthyLaws project in the area of public attitudes.
-Lucy is supervised by Jackie Street, Vivienne Moore and Megan Warin.
+Lucy completed her PhD in 2018 on the HealthyLaws project in the area of public attitudes.
+Lucy was supervised by Jackie Street, Vivienne Moore and Megan Warin.
 She came to the project from a senior position at the Australian Bureau of Statistics (Health Statistics Branch) having completed a Masters in Journalism.
 Lucy’s masters thesis examined the efficiency and effectiveness of self-regulation in children’s media.
-In her doctoral research, Lucy wanted to bring her two areas of interest, statistics and journalism, together in her doctoral program and this project has enabled her to do so.
+In her doctoral research, Lucy wanted to bring her two areas of interest, statistics and journalism, together in her doctoral program and this project enabled her to do so.

 Jana completed her PhD in 2016 in the area of public policy as part of the HealthyLaws project.
 Jana was supervised by Jackie Street, Annette Braunack-Mayer and Elizabeth Handsley.
 Her work focused on international aspects of obesity and nutrition, i.e in particular the types of laws which have been implemented internationally and the evidence of their effectiveness in reducing childhood obesity.
 Jana has a background in public policy and international health.
 Originally from Europe Jana has worked and studied in the US and has a specific interest in obesity prevention policies enacted or proposed in these two regions and how these could be applied or adapted to the Australian context.